 Crow-Armstrong — or simply “PCA,” as Marquee Sports Network insists we call him — is a different breed.
 His lack of experience won’t keep him from playing, and the Cubs obviously need a quality left-handed bat.
-Jeimer Candelario’s recent slump should allow Ross to give Crow-Armstrong regular starts in center, with Cody Bellinger at first base.
+Jeimer Candelario’s recent slump and move to the 10-day IL should allow Ross to give Crow-Armstrong regular starts in center, with Cody Bellinger at first base.
 But we’ll see.

 The Cubs went into Tuesday’s game in Colorado with a 2-game cushion over the Diamondbacks in the wild-card chase, and a 3 1/2 game lead over the next two closest pursuers, the San Francisco Giants and Miami Marlins.

 The wild card appears to be their best chance of getting in, and the Cubs have played just good enough in September (7-5) to avoid dropping from the second spot.
 They can still catch the Milwaukee Brewers in the National League Central, but it’s looking more doubtful by the day.

 The Brewers won 15 of their last 21 games entering Tuesday and posted a 2.86 ERA over the first 10 games in September.
 Corbin Burnes and two relievers combined for 10 no-hit innings in Yankee Stadium on Sunday in what turned into a 13-inning loss, and Brandon Woodruff has a 2.22 ERA in seven starts since his return from the IL in August.